kiranjv888/CMake-tutorial/advanced_sample_prject/README.md

 For this Tutorial, you have to configure CMake using  Wizard mode, use below command

         $ cmake -i -H. -Bbuild

-which takes you to  Wizard mode(interactively without a GUI), where you can modify the default flags/paths/variable values
+which takes you to  Wizard mode(interactively without a GUI),<br>
+where you can modify the default flags/paths/variable values

 Here in this tutorial, we learn about